marcelkalveram/awesome-product-engineer/README.md

 Specialized newsletters on the topic of Product Engineering.

-- [Product for Engineers](https://newsletter.posthog.com/) - a newsletter targeted at early-stage startup to help engineers build great products.
+- [Product for Engineers](https://newsletter.posthog.com/) - A newsletter targeted at early-stage startup to help engineers build great products.
-- [The Pragmatic Engineer](https://newsletter.pragmaticengineer.com/) - a newsletter for software engineers and engineering managers, a perfect fit for product engineers wanting to learn about both.
+- [The Pragmatic Engineer](https://newsletter.pragmaticengineer.com/) - A newsletter for software engineers and engineering managers, a perfect fit for product engineers wanting to learn about both.

 ## Contribute